Barbados economic substance | Barbados enacted the Companies (Economic Substance) Act, 2019-43 (CES Act) on November 27, 2019.

 - Core income-generating activities (CIGA) are undertaken in Barbados according to relevant business activity.

-- Adequate number of local employees and qualified full-time employees according to the activity in Barbados.
+- An adequate number of local employees and qualified full-time employees according to the activity in Barbados.

 The substance guidelines do not specify a minimum/maximum number of full-time employees for any relevant activity.